wilsonmar/wilsonmar.github.io/_posts/2019-03-15-wordpress.md

    * Instead of MySQL, some use MariaDB Galera Server 10.0
    * PHP7 requires WordPress 4.4 or higher and compatible plugins

 Its low cost of entry has resulted in WordPress being developed by a world-wide community who have contributed over 45,000 themes, plugins, and widgets that enable an unlimited combination of features.
 Advances in internet technologies are quickly made available in plugins.

 Users can easily create and edit static webpages and blog posts using its intuitive editor.
 Without even thinking about details like browser compatibility or responsiveness, content creators are free to create and format text, images, and layout on every page and post.

 In summary:

    *    Rich text and HTML editing
    *    User roles and permissions
    *    Hundreds of themes, many optimized for mobile users
-   *    Thousands of add-ons for ecommerce, SEO, email, spam filtering, analytics and more
+   * <a target="_blank" href="https://wordpress.org/showcase/">wordpress.org/showcase</a> lists thousands of add-ons for ecommerce, SEO, email, spam filtering, analytics and more
    *    Multi-user and multi-blogging capabilities
    *    Multilingual support
    *    SEO optimized